 - White-coloured soft lesions on the roof of the baby’s mouth, cheek insides and tongue.

 The fungi Candida Albicans causes this yeast infection that is known as oral thrush.
-An excess growth of this fungus is the reason for oral thrush in infants.
+Excess growth of this fungus is the reason for oral thrush in infants.
 The following factors are also responsible for this growth in infants:

-- Wrong sterilization and cleaning of milk bottles or pacifiers can cause thrush in infants
+- Wrong sterilisation and cleaning of milk bottles or pacifiers can cause thrush in infants.

-How to Ensure The White Patches In Baby’s Mouth Is An Oral Thrush?
+How to Ensure the White Patches in the Baby’s Mouth is Oral Thrush

 Your baby’s doctor will inspect it to check if any obvious signs of thrush are present.
 He may rub a cotton swab on the infected area and examine it in the laboratory.
 If the doctor gets proof of Candida infection, he will run a culture test in order to confirm its diagnosis.